 We're living in historic times.
 The Atlantic is here to help you make sense of them.
-Each week, contributing editor Alex Wagner (CBS News, Showtime's The Circus) sits down with leading voices to explore what's happening in the world, how things became the way they are, and where they're going next.
+Each week, Atlantic editors and writers sit down with leading voices to explore what's happening in the world, how things became the way they are, and where they're going next.

 Is Facebook fixable, or is its business model designed to sell us lies?

 Entertainment has always been political.
 But what happens when the entertainment we consume feels like a litmus test for our beliefs?

 John Dickerson joins Matt, Jeff, and politics writer Elaina Plott to discuss whether the job of the president has become impossible.

 The Syria Disaster, Seven Years In

 Atlantic editors Matt Thompson and Kathy Gilsinan ask Syria expert Andrew Tabler to explain how the conflict has worn on for years and what the path forward might be.

 Alex Wagner discusses the American immigrant story (and her new book) with Matt, Jeff, and editor Adam Serwer.

 After CEO Mark Zuckerberg’s testimony, are U.S. legislators prepared to regulate the social network?
 Should they?